Bambi Francisco Roizen

 What are the top three lessons you've learned as an entrepreneur?

-The team is critical.
-Know which skills are needed to get your business off the ground and find people with those skills.
 Don't take "a lot" of money, early on.
 It only creates a higher return hurdle for you, and often adds undue pressure.
 Most businesses take time to bake and take multiple iterations on the product and business model to get it right.
 If you take too much money early on, it just means you'll make more expensive mistakes.
+There's a great deal of learning that occurs when you're scrappy.

 What keeps you going?